-As a female footballer you will be part of the "Lindsay Johnson Football Academy".
+As a female footballer you will be part of the Female Football Academy.
 Within this programme you will receive a tailored schedule for female footballers including comprehensive coaching sessions covering technical, tactical and game related practises, one to one feedback with your coach and the opportunity to receive sports science support throughout the season.
 All of the sessions are timetabled into your regular college schedule leaving you plenty of time for other college subjects.

-Over the last two years the girls have won the National U19s Futsal Championships and also won the North East performance league scoring 70 goals in 12 games which lead to them winning the Hartlepool Borough Council’s team of the year award last year.
+Over previous years the girls have won the National U19s Futsal Championships and also won the North East performance league scoring 70 goals in 12 games which lead to them winning the Hartlepool Borough Council’s team of the year award.
 Not only have the girls been successful on the pitch but also off it.
 Raising money for charities, organising events in and outside of the college as well as contributing to girls’ grassroots football in the local area.

-The male football academy at HSFC is now in its fourth season and competes in the regional BCS performance league.
-The football programme has 4 levels of competition and the squads of players are all placed in a group dependent on current level of ability with clear pathways for individual player progression between the training groups.
-You will also get the chance to be part of the FA Football Futures programme and gain additional recognition and skills other than playing, including coaching awards and qualifications in collaboration with our club links.
+The male football academy at HSFC is now competes in the Regional NECL Premier League.
+The football programme has 3 levels of competition and the squads of players are all placed in a group dependent on current level of ability with clear pathways for individual player progression between the training groups.
+You will also get the chance to be part of the FA Activators programme and gain additional recognition and skills other than playing, including coaching awards and qualifications in collaboration with our club links.

 Harry came to Hartlepool Sixth Form College with a reputation of being a very good youth level footballer.
 In his first year Harry found the transition from youth football to under 19 football quite tough.
 His attitude and strong work ethic saw Harry work hard on the field and dedicate more time to his gym work to make the required physical adaptions he needed to flourish in adult football.
 Harry’s talent and hard work achieved him a scholarship to Olivet Soccer in Michigan, USA, an opportunity that was created from Harry’s drive and commitment and the academy programme.

 Elite Netball at HSFC has a long standing tradition of success.
-The netball academy plays in the best league possible in college sport (BCS Superleague) and was invited into the league due to the standards of performance in recent seasons.
-You will receive a high level of coaching and also strength and conditioning as part of your programme that includes up to 10 hours coaching per week.
+The netball academy currently competed in the AOC North East Division 1 and has represented the region in the AOC National Championships for over 5 years.
+You will receive a high level of coaching from Head Coach Danielle Smith as well as specialist guest coaches such as Bev Linighan and receive support such as sport psychology, strength and conditioning and performance analysis as part of your programme that includes up to 10 hours coaching per week.

 Danielle was part of the Netball Academy for the 3 years that she attended the college.
 During this time the academy was extremely successful reaching the last 4 colleges in the country and placing 2nd in the BCS Super League in 2010 and 2011 seasons.
 Danielle played a pivotal role in this success and her aggression, grit and determination were key aspects of all her performances.
 In her final year she was selected for the England under 19s long squad.